jamiedesigned/Luno-x-UBER-Test/README.md

 I have created an XD file with all the elements from the current live page.
 I find it helpful to have a page where I can put all my assets and a design to print so that I can work from it and annotate it to think and plan the mark up.

+** responsive needs some work to make it better from a UX point of view such as font size, alignment and size of menu etc. However I would be able to amend these with media queries with another hour or so.

 - I created a loader effect which simulates written text for the first few milliseconds of the page load.
 I think it is quite stylish and in keeping with Luno using js.

 - I created the menu from the live site with all relevant hover effects.